-When you outgrow your template and need a more powerful way to manage your deals, check out CRM software for your sales tracking needs.
+When you outgrow your free template and need a more powerful way to manage your deals and optimize project management, check out CRM software for your sales tracking needs.

 A CRM gives you access to advanced reporting and analytics, helps your team to collaborate and work collectively to close deals and ultimately grants you a deeper understanding of your team’s progress towards benchmarks and goals.

 As your team grows, it’s crucial that leads and prospects are documented and easy to find in real-time.
-Salespeople must be able to quickly sort through individual and team-wide records to find the information they need.
-Cloud CRMs like Pipedrive help you ensure that data is input correctly and integrate with your email platform and calendar to automatically keep everything up-to-date as prospects move through the pipeline.
+Salespeople must be able to quickly sort through individual and team-wide records to track sales and find the information they need.
+Cloud-based CRMs like Pipedrive help you ensure that data is input correctly and integrate with your email platform and calendar to automatically keep everything up-to-date as prospects move through the pipeline.

-Even if you’re a startup or a small business, switching to a CRM from a spreadsheet can have huge benefits—even if it initially seems like a lot of work.
+Even if you’re a startup or a small business, switching to a CRM from a spreadsheet can have huge benefits, even if it initially seems like a lot of work.
 AGT Engineering & Operations grew its revenue by 161% in the first two years after making the switch, while Mybanker was able to triple its sales team thanks to new business.
-Whatever your situation, moving to a CRM like Pipedrive can have huge benefits.
+Whatever your situation, moving to a CRM with tons of integrations like Pipedrive can have huge benefits.

 “Having a powerful CRM tool such as Pipedrive in our arsenal has been essential to the success of our sales team.
 With its easy-to-use and well-designed interface, it definitely keeps us organized and on track!”